silverstripe/cwp/docs/en/cwp-features/single_sign_on.md

 Allowing additional services to use the ADFS as an authentication endpoint doesn't require opening network ports or ip whitelisting.

+Other reasons for not using Kerberos also include:

+ - Open source web servers like Apache have limited support for Kerberos through extensions, but are not officially supported and can be difficult to setup and configure.
+ - Clocks between AD and the web server have to be perfectly matched in order for it to work without failures.

 ### Why does the intranet site need access to the AD server?